 Our experimental designed consisted of performing 1 interactive search run.
-The interactive run complied with the mandatory run detailed in the participation requirements, which was to only include experiments regarding the ASR outputs.
+This complied with the mandatory run detailed in the participation requirements, which was to only include experimental results regarding the ASR output.
 For classification purposes, ViewFinder was categorized as a 'C' system, as it was trained according to the methodology mentioned above, and didn't meet the criteria of a category 'A' or 'B' system as described in the requirements.

-For this run all 24 search topics (which was designated for the interactive task) was completed in a sequential order.
+All 24 search topics (which was designated for the interactive task) was completed in a sequential order.
 We employed 1 search subject which completed all the topics over 2 testing sessions.
-The subject was given a maximum of 15 minutes in which to complete the searching topic.
-The overall average for each topic ended up being 10.4 minutes per topic.
+Furthermore, this was treated as a simulated search experiment as the primary system designer completed each topic.
+There was a maximum of 15 minutes in which to complete each searching topic.
+The overall average time for each topic resulted in 10.4 minutes per topic.